 Wednesday afternoon was my first appointment with Dr. Kamikaze since the fight and my subsequent breakdown.
 I gave him a synopsis of the events leading to my hospitalization.

-“Sounds like your ‘flashback’ was similar to the Vietnam Vets’ experience when an event in the present causes them to remember a traumatic event during their wartime duty.”
+“Sounds like your ‘flashback’ was similar to the Vietnam Vets’ experience when an event in the present causes the ex-soldier to remember a traumatic event during their wartime duty.”

 “Yeah.
 When I got outside I was remembering the abuse I told you about when I was coming here last fall.”